devdrmmaster/UserInfo1/README.md

 1.Open the project path in cmd prompt
 2.Run the CLI command to install npm packages by typing "npm install"
 3.Then run the command "ng serve" to run the application
+4. Default it will run in this server - "https://localhost:4200"

 # MyApp